List of Friday the 13th characters: Tina McCarthy

 Tina McCarthy is a promiscuous teenager who is always with her boyfriend Eddie, often getting in trouble with the police and having to be returned to Pinehurst Halfway House.
 Tina and Eddie sneak into the woods.
-They have sex and after Eddie goes to freshen up Tina lies on the blanket, opening her eyes she screams as Roy Burns masquerading as Jason Voorhees kills her by stabbing her with garden shears.
+They have sex and after Eddie goes to freshen up Tina lies on the blanket, opening her eyes she screams as Roy Burns masquerading as Jason Voorhees kills her by stabbing her through the eyes with garden shears.
+Eddie discovers her body and is then murdered himself.